Safiye Sultan (mother of Mehmed III)

-After the death of Selim II in 1574, Prince Murad took the throne as the new sultan in Constantinople under the name of Murad III.
-Safiye was by his side and moved with him to Topkapi Palace, and less than a year into his reign she received the title of Haseki Sultan (chief consort), which placed her above the princesses.
-Nurbanu, her Mother-in-law, who was with them as the Sultan's mother, was upset with Safiye's influence on Murad and wanted to replace her with another concubine of the harem.
-Finally, the conflict between Safiye and Nurbanu reached a crisis and Murad sent Safiye to Eski Saray.
-That she lived there for a year after Nurbanu's death, but Murad brought her back to him.
+After the death of Selim II in 1574, Murad took the throne as the new sultan in Constantinople.
+Safiye was by his side and moved with him to Topkapi Palace; less than a year into his reign she received the title of Haseki Sultan and was given a higher rank than the sultan's own sisters, Şah Sultan, Gevherhan Sultan, Ismihan Sultan and Fatma Sultan.
+Nurbanu Sultan, Murad's mother, was upset with Safiye's influence on Murad, and wanted to replace her with another concubines of the harem.
+She even led a faction in the court from 1577 to 1580 in opposition to her mother-in-law and her faction, with the support of Murad's cousins Ayşe Hümaşah Sultan and Hümaşah Sultan.
+The struggle of these two women to influence the Sultan's life, his decisions and the government groups increased in 1579, as the death of the powerful Grand Vizier Sokollu Mehmed Pasha along with the Sultan self-isolating himself opened the door to the exercise of power for anyone who was close to the Sultan.
+The conflict between Safiye and Nurbanu reached a crisis point in 1580, and Murad sent Safiye in exile to Eski Saray.
+She lived there for some years before Nurbanu's death, but Murad brought her back to him sometime after his mother's death in December 1583.

-After 1585, she became the most powerful one in harem.
-Moreover, she was not contented with harem, she began to intervene in state affairs and she became one of the powerful figures of the Murad reign.
-She strengthened her position in the court when she became the Valide Sultan (Sultan’s mother) upon the ascension of her son Mehmed III on the throne in 1595, after the death of Murad III.
-As Valide Sultan, her personal purse was three times that of the Sultan, the highest level of salary for a person in the empire.
-During her son's reign, Mehmed would consult her on matters if it was important and he did not make a decision if it was not her consent.
-People and civil servants appealed to her when they needed some help, since they knew how influential she was on the Ottoman court; sometimes they would even throw themselves in front of her carriage for help.
-She was the most influential in directing everything related to the empire and the terms of appointments and dismissals of everyone in the Empire, even the Grand Vizier and Shaykh al-Islam.
-When Mehmed III went on the campaign of Eğri in 1596, he left a treasure of one billion akçe to her service, and he gave her the power to audit important matters in his absence.
-She distributed alms to the poor, orphans, and widows upon the fall of Eğri Castle.
+Without Nurbanu, she became the most powerful woman in the harem.
+Moreover, she was not contented with her position, and began to intervene in state affairs, ultimately to become one of the most powerful figures of Murad's reign, and she directed her union network on a larger scale to once again influence state affairs.
+She strengthened her position in the court when she became the Valide Sultan upon the ascension of her son Mehmed III in 1595, after Murad's death.

 Safiye Sultan did not only interfere in interior affairs but also in foreign affairs of the empire.
-It is known that she corresponded by letters with foreign kings and queens and established diplomatic relations with them.
+It is known that she corresponded by letters with foreign kings and queens (the most known of them being Elizabeth I of England) and which she established diplomatic relations with them.
 Like her mother-in-law Nurbanu, she supported a pro-Venetian policy in foreign politics.
-But in the last years of her son's reign, her meddling in state affairs caused three destructive rebellions and made her immensely hated by the soldiers and the people.
-Upon the death of Mehmed III in 1603, she was sent to Eski Saray on January 9, 1604, and lived there in retirement without political influence until her death on April 20, 1619.
-She was laid to rest in the tomb of Murad III.
+But in the last years of her son's reign, her meddling in state affairs caused three destructive rebellions and made her immensely disliked by the soldiers and the people: However, until the end of her son's reign, no one could break her dominance and influence over his government.
+Upon the death of Mehmed III in 1603, she was sent to Eski Saray on 9 January 1604 by her grandson and new sultan Ahmed I, and lived there in retirement without political influence or returning to the court until her death.
+She died between January and April of 1619, and was laid to rest in the tomb of Murad III (Hagia Sophia).